timfornell/BluetoothGUI/README.md

 # BluetoothGUI
-This project is a GUI written in swift with the purpose of connecting a bluetooth reciever (HM-10) with an Iphone.
+This project is a GUI written in Qt with the purpose of connecting to a bluetooth reciever (HM-10) on an arduino.